tiremaker/raporlama/CONTRIBUTING.md

 ### Versioning and Git Branches

-We do use [SemVer](https://semver.org/) to version Online Accounting Lite which means:
+We do use [SemVer](https://semver.org/) to version InvoicePlane which means:

   * Bugfixes or smaller improvements go into minor versions like `v1.3.2` or `v1.5.6`.
   * New features or larger improvements go into feature versions like `v1.4.0` or `v1.6.0`.

-The Online Accounting Lite branch structure consists of four different branch types
+The InvoicePlane branch structure consists of four different branch types

   * `master`  This branch contains the current stable version of the application.
               There will never be any development activity on this branch so please refrain from using it for pull requests.

-  * `1.5`     Branches that contain only a feature version of Online Accounting Lite, like `1.3` or `1.5` are archive branches that contain the last stable release of that specific version.
+  * `1.5`     Branches that contain only a feature version of InvoicePlane, like `1.3` or `1.5` are archive branches that contain the last stable release of that specific version.